 after a while i started wondering why i bothered making music at all. what was the point if no one cared?

 i make music for myself, because it’s something i need to do. it’s a part of who i am. it always has been. if i can capture what’s in my head and create something i feel good about, i’ve succeeded. everything else is gravy.

-so i stopped trying to connect with other musicians and songwriters who were too cool to acknowledge me. i stopped trying to get gigs at places like milk and the avalon front that were run by people who were too cool to acknowledge me. i stopped trying to get CDs to radio DJs who were too cool to acknowledge me. and i decided i would never again charge anyone money for one of my albums, even if they insisted on paying me. selling about eleven copies of this album just felt wrong somehow. i didn’t want to feel that feeling again.
+i stopped trying to connect with other musicians and songwriters who were too cool to acknowledge me. i stopped trying to get gigs at places like milk and the avalon front that were run by people who were too cool to acknowledge me. i stopped trying to get CDs to radio DJs who were too cool to acknowledge me. and i decided i would never again charge anyone money for one of my albums, even if they insisted on paying me. selling about eleven copies of this album felt wrong on some deep gut level. i didn’t want to feel that way again.

 it was a freeing feeling.